top of page

 Power Platform adoption maturity model.

-Licensing Cost Optimisation
+Licensing Cost Optimization

 Technical Debt Reduction